yiufung/note/TCP:IP Illustrated/vol1-chapter-1-introduction.markdown

 ### 1.2.1 Layering

-    *  each layer for different facet of communications.
+Each layer for different facet of communications.

 **Open Systems Interconnection (OSI)**:

   1. Physical -> data rates, bit encoding, low-lever error detection

   2. Link     -> methods for communication across single link. error detection mostly lies here. e.g., Ethernet, Wi-Fi

   3. Network or Internetwork -> methods for communicating in a multihop fashion across different type of link networks. e.g., IP datagram

     * 1-3 is for all networked devices, 4-7 are (in therory) implemented only by hosts.

   4. Transport ->  connections or associations between multiple programs running on same computer system. e.g., Internet TCP

   5. Session -> for multiple connections constituting a communication session

   6. Presentation -> for expressing data formats and translation rules for application. e.g., conversion of EBCIDC to ASCII

   7. Application -> accomplishing user-initiated task. e.g., FTP, Skype

 ### 1.2.2 Multiplexing, Demultiplexing, Encapsulation in Layered Implementation